 - Disunity, increased tension, and jealousy

 These pressures mean that team members have little energy to spend on progressing towards the intended goal.
 But they are beginning to understand each another.
-This phase can often take 3 or 4 meetings before arriving at the next phase.
+This phase can often take several meetings before arriving at the next phase.

 The Norming phase is when the team reaches a consensus on the "To-Be" process.
 Everyone wants to share the newly found focus.
 Enthusiasm is high, and the team is often tempted to go beyond the original scope of the process.
 During this stage, members reconcile competing loyalties and responsibilities.
 They accept the team, ground rules, roles, and the individuality of fellow members.
 Emotional conflict is reduced as previously competitive relationships become more cooperative.

 Norming includes these feelings and behaviors:

 - An attempt to achieve harmony by avoiding conflict

 - Friendliness, confiding in each other, and sharing of personal problems

 - A sense of team cohesion, spirit, and goals